PmagPy/PmagPy/README.md

 ## What is it

 **PmagPy** is a comprehensive set of tools for analyzing paleomagnetic data.
-It facilitates interpretation of demagnetization and Thellier-type experimental data and can create a wide variety of useful plots.
+It facilitates interpretation of demagnetization data, Thellier-type experimental data and data from other types of rock magnetic experiments.
+PmagPy can be used to create a wide variety of useful plots.
 It is designed to work with the MagIC database (https://earthref.org/MagIC), allowing manipulation of downloaded data sets as well as preparation of new contributions for uploading to the MagIC database.
 It also supports the use of IPython/Jupyter notebooks for fully documented and nicely illustrated data analysis.

 ## Main features